-Disability pension (social insurance and individual account): Payable for the loss of at least 66% of earning capacity.
+Disability pension (social insurance and individual account): Paid for the loss of at least 66% of earning capacity.
 The insured must be younger than the normal retirement age, have paid contributions on a regular or nonregular basis, and not be receiving early retirement benefits.

-Regular contributors must meet the minimum contribution requirement for the old-age pension (basic universal) or have paid 30 months of contributions in the last 36 months before the onset of disability.
+Regular contributors must meet the minimum contribution qualifying condition for the old-age pension (basic universal) or have paid 30 months of contributions in the last 36 months before the disability began.

-Nonregular contributors must meet 50% of the minimum contribution requirement for the old-age pension (basic universal) or have paid 12 months of contributions in the 60 months before the onset of disability or have paid 18 months of contributions in the 36 months before the onset of disability.
+Nonregular contributors must meet 50% of the minimum contribution qualifying condition for the old-age pension (basic universal) or have paid 12 months of contributions in the 60 months before the disability began or have paid 18 months of contributions in the 36 months before the disability began.